-- 1.1.1 Decentralisation Policy 2001 is updated to reflect developments so far made including forward-looking aspirations of the Government of Rwanda. - 1.1.2 Sector laws such as the land law, forestry law and others that impact on decentralization are identified and harmonised with the decentralization laws. - 1.1.3 Implementation guidelines and user manuals for all the laws that impact on decentralization are developed/or updated and users sensitised on their use. - 1.1.4 The Program Steering Committee effectively guiding the implementation of the Decentralisation Policy with annual calendar of its meetings established.
+- 1.1.7 Decentralisation laws are reviewed and updated. - 1.1.8 Sector laws such as the land law, forestry law and others that impact on decentralization are identified and harmonised with the updated decentralization laws. - 1.1.9 Implementation guidelines and user manuals for decentralization laws and sectors laws that impact on decentralization are developed/or updated and LGs sensitised on their use. - 1.1.10 A robust M&E system and MIS developed to support informed decision making at the central and local governments' levels.